image for Title Jumping | What Happens If You Get Into an Accident and the Car Has a Jumped Title?

 Getting in a car accident is not a particularly good situation to be in, but things can get worse still.
-For example, if the vehicle has a jumped title, the accident dynamic can become even more stressful.
-And, it is more complex.
-To help you determine your best next steps, let’s explore this type of title fraud and its risks and consequences.
-And, of course, your legal options.
+For example, if the vehicle has a jumped title, the accident dynamic can become even more stressful and complex complex.
+To help you determine your best next steps, let’s explore what title jumping is, its risks and consequences, and, of course, your legal options.

 What Is Title Jumping?

 If a person buys a vehicle without putting it in their name and then sells it, it is known as title jumping.
 This illegal act is also referred to as title skipping or floating.
-When there is a jumped title issue, the new buyer cannot register the car in their name with the DMV, and the individual becomes subject to related problems, such as unpaid fees and missing signatures.
+When there is a jumped title issue, the new buyer cannot register the car in their name with the DMV.
+The individual becomes subject to related problems, such as unpaid fees and missing signatures.

 Car buyers title-jump for several reasons, the most common of which include: